Skip to content

 Also Featured In: Most Common Types of Bangladeshi Birds, Famous Paintings Birds

-The Magnificent Frigatebird is the largest species of frigatebird, measuring between 89 and 114 cm in length and having a wingspan of 7-8 ft.
+The Magnificent Frigatebird is the largest frigatebird species, measuring between 89 and 114 cm in length and having a 7-8 ft wingspan.

-It can be found over tropical waters off America from northern Mexico to Peru on the Pacific coast, as well as Florida down south.
+It can be found over tropical waters off America from northern Mexico to Peru on the Pacific coast and in Florida down south.

 Its diet consists mainly of fish they take from other seabirds or snatch directly from the ocean surface while flying low above it.

-They also feed on crustaceans and squid when available too.
+They also feed on crustaceans and squid when available.

 This impressive bird has an unmistakable silhouette with its long pointed wings, forked tail feathers and male's red gular pouch which inflates during courtship displays.